NERVE FIBERS IN YOUR SKIN CAN TELL A DEEPER STORY ABOUT YOUR HEALTH

 How is the Syn-One Test done?

 Your doctor will numb your skin, take three* (3) small biopsy samples, and cover the areas with a bandage.
 If your doctor does not typically perform biopsies, CND can help them get started.
 Your skin samples will be sent to a lab where medical pathology experts at CND will examine them.
-Your doctor will get the results in about 3 weeks.
+Your doctor will get the results in about 3 weeks; however this timeline may vary.

 What can the test tell me?